Andy Muschietti: Early life

 Muschietti was born and raised in Vicente López, Buenos Aires and has one older sister, Barbara Muschietti.
 Both he and his sister studied at Fundación Universidad del Cine.
-He worked as a storyboard artist during his early years in the food industry.
+He worked as a storyboard artist during his early years in the film industry.
+He is of Italian-Argentine ancestry.

 Career

 In 2013, Muschietti directed his debut film, the supernatural horror Mama, which he co-wrote with Neil Cross and his sister Barbara Muschietti, with the latter also acting as producer.
 It was based on Muschietti's three-minute short film Mamá, which attracted Guillermo del Toro, who stated that it had the "scariest" scenes he had "ever seen."
-The short convinced del Toro to executive produce the feature-length film, which starred Jessica Chastain, Nikolaj Coster-Waldau, Megan Charpentier and Isabelle Nelisse, and was released by Universal Pictures on January 18, 2013.
-The film grossed more than $146 million and had a budget of $15 million.
+The short convinced del Toro to executive produce the feature-length film, which starred Jessica Chastain, Nikolaj Coster-Waldau, Megan Charpentier and Isabelle Nelisse, and was released by Universal Pictures on 18 January 2013.
+The film had had a budget of $15 million, and grossed more than $146 million.